Agile Marketing & Project Management | AgileSherpas Blog

 But saying “effective marketing is when you deliver value to stakeholders” is easy, but understanding what that means in practice is another matter.
 So let’s look at the individual elements of an effective marketing strategy to understand how to achieve that goal.

-At the most basic level, you can achieve more effective marketing by focusing on 4 basic elements.
+At the most fundamental level, you can achieve more effective marketing by focusing on six core elements.

 We talked about stakeholders before and being customer-centric is essentially another way of focusing on them.